About the course

 - energy materials, including those for batteries, nuclear fusion and photovoltaics

-- quantum information processing, which includes groups working on experimental studies, theory and modelling.
+- quantum computing and quantum devices, which includes groups working on experimental studies, theory and modelling.

 Each of the department's research groups works within one or more of the following broad themes and research projects available to applicants for the DPhil in Materials are listed under these themes: